craigbuckler/pwa-retrofit/README.md

 # PWA retrofit

 Progressive Web Apps are *progressive enhancements*.
-Supported browers can offer installation and offline functionality but unsupported browsers still get an online experience.
+Supported browsers can offer installation and offline functionality but unsupported browsers still get the full online experience.

 The technology is typically used for web apps but can be applied to any website as demonstrated here.

 ## Usage
-Ensure [Node.js](https://nodejs.org/) installed then start the web server with:
+Ensure [Node.js](https://nodejs.org/) is installed then start the web server with:

     node ./server.js [port]